 Online education is great, no doubt.
-It helps people efficiently gain knowledge and skills they need, online courses cover a huge variety of topics, a lot of students enroll… yet much fewer finish the course.
-In this article we will discuss the importance of student engagement and form a checklist of 10 steps to making a course epic.
+It helps people efficiently gain the knowledge and skills they need, online courses cover a huge variety of topics, and a lot of students enroll… yet much fewer finish the course.
+In this article, we will discuss the importance of student engagement and form a checklist of 10 steps to making a course epic.

-In our previous article on LMS comparison we focused on the right choice of LMS platform for each particular case, their pros and cons, etc. However, choosing the most appropriate LMS solution is only the beginning of the job, as online course should engage learners, positively challenge them to finish the course and make them feel they've learned something new and useful.
+In our previous article on LMS comparison, we focused on the right choice of LMS platform for each particular case, their pros and cons, etc. However, choosing the most appropriate LMS solution is only the beginning of the job.
+Online courses should engage learners, positively challenge them to finish the course, and make them feel they’ve learned something new and useful.

 10 details that make the online course shine

 - Great UX.
 Provide a convenient interface, smooth learning process, efficient and simple to use tools, etc. In short – this greatly depends on the right choice of the LMS.

 - Intrigues.
 Learners are intrigued both by predictable and unpredictable events.
 Brightly depict all the magnificent benefits and outcomes of the course and people will be reassured they put their time and money to a good use.
 Briefly warn them of custom weekly tests and challenges with hardly predictable rewards (appraisals from other students and/or lecturer, showing results of surveys, publishing the best task solution on your website, etc.) – and they will anticipate this with higher interest.
 Emphasizing the final outcomes (You will learn how to fly!) and pointing out intermediary achievements (This week you will learn how to craft wings!) helps keep the learners intrigued.